swiftlang/swift/docs/HighLevelSILOptimizations.rst

          ``get/set_element(i)`` as long as it can be shown that ``N >= i``.

 In addition to preserving these semantics, the optimizer must conservatively handle any unknown access to the array object.
+For example, if a SIL operation takes the address to any member of the Array, any subsequent operations that may have visibility of that address are considered to interfere with any array operations with explicit semantics.

 String
 ~~~~~~